Jersey Shore Relationship Status Report

 Status: Married

-While she was the last to join the Jersey Shore crew she's one of the first to tie the knot.
-Cortese and her longtime boyfriend, Christopher Buckner, said "I do" in late October.
-"Finally the special day for these two amazing people together has come that will never be forgotten!" the star's rep told E!
-News.
-"So glad they shared the memories with her fellow cast mates who came out to show love and support to the ultimate duo."
+While she was the last to join the Jersey Shore crew, she's one of the first to tie the knot.
+Cortese and her longtime boyfriend, Christopher Buckner, said "I do" in October 2017.
+In July 2018, Deena announced she is pregnant with their first child.
+They are expecting a boy.

 Status: Married